JungsikOh/jungsikoh.github.io/_posts/2025-11-19-Acceleration Data Structures with NORI.md

     </span>
 </div>

 In this post, we consider only three structures, such as, oct-tree, kd-tree and BVH.
-We classify they into spatial subdivision(oct-tree, kd-tree) and primitive subdivision(BVH).
+We classify them into spatial subdivision(oct-tree, kd-tree) and primitive subdivision(BVH).
 The above pictures show another difference.
 That is, **in spatial subdivisions we have disjoint sets of space regions or voxels or cells** whatever you want to call them.
 In contrast, **BVHs have disjoint sets of primitives.**

-Spatial subdivision approach is some problem that a triangle may overlap multiple spatial regions and thus may be tested for intersection multiple times as the ray passes.
+Spatial subdivision approach is some problem that a triangle may overlap multiple spatial regions ~~and thus may be tested for intersection multiple times as the ray passes~~.
 But, one property of primitive subdivision is each primitive appears in the hierarchy only once.

 We do not consider `parallel computing` of Acceleration Data Structures.
 Because It's the next step.
 Thus, All rendering time data is computed by single CPU.